Nürburgring, 30 Apr 1972

 - Brabham BT38 (Tom Belsø): Brand new for Tom Belsø at Oulton Park at the end of March 1972, entered by Team Viking.
 Raced by Belsø in F2 all season, then converted to Formula Atlantic for a couple of races late in the year.
 For sale during much of 1973, then to Tom Foster (Modesto, CA) for SCCA Formula B and ICSCC events from 1974 to 1977.
 Ron Householder (Portland, OR) then bought it for the engine, and sold the car in July 1978 to Kevin Skinner (Langley, BC, Canada).
 He won the ICSCC Formula B class in 1979, winning his class in seven races.
 In 2013, he still owned the car.

 - Chevron B20 [72-2] (Vic Elford): Chevron Racing Team entry in Formula 2 in 1972, raced by Peter Gethin and Vic Elford.
 Gethin won at Pau in early May.
 Also raced by John Watson with a 1900cc Cosworth FVC in the Rothmans 5000.
-Unlikely to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil.
-However, Tony Martin did a deal in South America to buy three F2 cars for South African racing in 1973, and it is likely that as the Morgan Chevron had been damaged, the older ex-Gethin works F2 car was substituted.
-Raced by Martin in 1973, when it was fitted with a 2-litre BDA and later a FVC engine.
-Raced by Glenn Martin a few times in 1974.
+Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
+Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping just before the cockpit.
+The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
+It is likely that the car would not have been repairable after this, but it is possible it survived in some form.

 - Pygmée MDB17 (Patrick Dal Bo): New to the BERT team for Patrick Dal Bo to race in the 1972 F2 series.
 Dal Bo was fourth in the first race of the season, but had a series of failures to qualify, often caused by engine failures.
 The car was sold to Georges Schäfer for 1973, and used in occasional F2 races, rounds of the Swiss championship, and French hillclimbs for the next three seasons, using a Cosworth BDE engine.
 It appears that it was updated for 1974 with revised bodywork and given the chassis plate "MDB19 - 03 -74".
 Gérard Gamand's book shows this as the Pygmée owned by Roger Martini (Girond, Aquitaine) from 1979 to 1983, although Martini believed he had owned the ex-Pace car.
 According to Gamand, the car then passed via two other French owners, 'Legeay' and 'Sutter' to Roland Perrin in 1988, by which time it had acquired odd square sidepods and a Martini nose, and the steelwork had been painted a fetching orange.
 Bought by Peter Morley in Belgium in 2005, then to Gamand in April 2007, who completely restored the car in 2008-09.
 On display at Epoqu'auto in Lyon in November 2009.
 Raced by Gamand in Historic F2 in 2010 and 2012.
 On display on the Autodiva stand at Epoqu'Auto in November 2013.